junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Then how am I still alive, not infected?"
 Cas can't stop the question from rolling out of his tongue by itself.
 "I should have symptoms just like everyone else.
 I should have died in direct contact."

-The cluster of light and energy that is Dumah contracts and shifts, voice more sluggish by each word.
+The cluster of light and energy that is Dumah contracts and shifts, voice more sluggish with each word.
 "You... you remember," her rusty voice chokes, breaking and catching.
 "Lucifer must have warded you off.
 That's why... why I'm hoping you can fix this, Castiel.
-Use that power, save us, save the Heaven."
+Use that power, save us, save Heaven."

-"But I don't know how --" Cas feels uneasy and shameful.
+"But I don't know how --" Cas feels uneasy and ashamed.

 "You will find out," Dumah's voice is barely there, breaking and gasping, like a dying human coughing violently, but still somehow fierce and demanding, tone accusing.
 Black shapes and spots splash from the light circling her core, like flying ash and coal from an overburnt fireplace.

 And then she starts chanting, breathlessly, like the last dying song of a thorn bird: "*And God said, Let there be light: and there was light.
 And God saw the light, that it was good: and God divided the light from the darkness...*"

-"I wish I share your belief," Cas murmurs grievingly.
+"I wish I shares your belief," Cas murmurs, grievingly.
 "But I'm sorry, I'm dying too, I don't even think I can leave this place any more than you do."

 Dumah looks *through* him with the remaining flicker of her light that is barely there.
 "You will, Castiel.
-You are the one started it all, you and your little pets, so *you* will fix this.
+You are the one who started it all, you and your little pets, so *you* will fix this.
 And quickly, save the remaining ones before it's too late.
-You own this to us!"
-Her voice breaks into agonizing scratching sound.
+You owe this to us!"
+Her voice breaks into an agonizing scratching sound.
 If she's in a vessel now, it would look like she's choking on blood in her throat.

-Castiel doesn't have time to respond when he senses two forces pushing at him at this very same moment as she stops speaking.
+Castiel doesn't have time to respond when he senses two forces pushing at him at this very same moment, as she stops speaking.
 The Heaven unleashes ever more power onto him, undeniably, irresistibly drawing him in.
-Castiel can see the space and dimension around them get twisted so contorted that the exit is just like the pinpoint in the eye of a furious hurricane.
+Castiel can see the space and dimension around them get twisted so contorted that the exit is just like a pinpoint in the eye of a furious hurricane.
 And Dumah, explodes from the very last peck of power she has left in the center of the light.
 The explosion wave throws Castiel across the corridor that was never really a corridor and hustles him out toward the gate.
 He falls right through the portal.

 <br>